MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 * Didn't really get a feel for how passionate people were.
 Passion is a very ambigous word.
 In my opinion most people when asked how passionate they are about something will tell you they are very passionate... especially if it leads to a job.
 * Have to interview in groups.
 With the lego simulation this puts you down the road that you need to interview with a group of people.
 Great candidates are not always available at the same time.
 Restricting yourself to only being able to interview as a large group can potentiall filter out some great candidates.

-## Iteration 2 - individual interviews
+## Iteration 2 - The individual approach

 ### What are we looking for in a great candiate?